theLukaszS/Portfolio/README.md

 This repository contains the code for a portfolio website.

 Introduction
-This portfolio website is designed to showcase Łukasz Słaby's skills and projects as a front-end developer.
+This portfolio website is designed to showcase my skills and projects as a front-end developer.
 It provides information about Łukasz, his skills, and a selection of his portfolio projects.
 The website is responsive and uses modern web technologies to create an engaging user experience.

 Technologies
 The website is built using the following technologies: